d12frosted/elpa-mirror/stable-melpa/evil-snipe-readme.txt

 Evil-snipe emulates vim-seek and/or vim-sneak in evil-mode.

-It provides 2-character motions for quickly (and more accurately) jumping around text, compared to evil's built-in f/F/t/T motions, incrementally highlighting candidate targets as you type.
+It provides 2-character versions of evil's f/F/t/T motions, for quick and more accurately jumping around text, plus incremental highlighting (for f/F/t/T as well).

 To enable globally: